ChrysBimokono/fastfood/README.md

 # fastfood
 ### fast food application project using micro-services
+## trying out the connection between github and jenkins
 This web-app is helpful to display various services, food items offered at each branch separately where Admins can add,edit and remove the food items for their specific branches and Customers can search,sort & filter the food items and order the food online & track the placed orders.

 This is a Full-Stack Web Project done by using the Technologies- Angular (HTML, CSS & Type Script) for Frontend; SPRING Boot as Middleware; JAVA, Data JPA for Backend and MySQL Database.
 Software used :  Visual Studio Code for Frontend, Intellij for Backend and MySQL DB.